-Your retainer plays an important role in keeping your teeth looking good after your braces come off.
+Your retainer plays an important role in keeping your teeth looking good after the first part of your orthodontic treatment is over.
 Now that you are free from wires and brackets, you may feel tempted to not wear your retainer.
 However, if you do this, you’ll be reversing all the progress you made while wearing braces.

 Why do you need a retainer?

-Firstly, before we dive into what happens when you neglect to wear a retainer, let’s talk about what it does.
+Firstly, before we dive into what happens when you neglect to wear a retainer, let’s talk about how a retainer works.
 Retainers are removable orthodontic pieces that hold your teeth in place after your braces are removed.

 Retainers come in a variety of forms and can last for a long time when properly cared for.
 Some retainers look clear like Invisalign braces, while others are made of wires and plastic.
 Your orthodontist will make one exactly to the mold of your teeth and mouth so that the retainer can be as effective as possible.